 Acne/spots: Using the derma roller on active acne is not recommended because it can spread the bacteria around your face, making acne worse.
 If you have acne and you want to try dermarollling use a derma stamp instead, avoiding any areas with active acne.

 Temporary hyperpigmentation: This occasionally can occur in dark skinned individuals and is usually caused by exposing the skin to the sun too soon after dermarolling.
 It is easily prevented by avoiding direct sun exposure/sun beds for a few days following a derma roller treatment and by protecting the skin with sunscreen between treatments.

-Scars may start to look worse before they look better: Although not really a side effect it is worth mentioning here.
+Scars looking worse before they look better: Although not really a side effect it is worth mentioning here.
 This effect is common when rolling icepick scars because they start out deep and narrow.
 Dermarolling causes their walls to collapse which makes them shallower but wider (which can make them look worse).
 It is important not to give up at this point; continued derma roller treatments will cause them to fill in gradually.